I was especially pleased with the ceiling in the dining room, gold vellum over pink paper.

 The finished table looked awesome in the dining room.

 Now it was time for the chairs.
 A while ago, I'd started making chairs using cups from an egg carton.
 Once I had the table, I decide those chairs had to be used for something else.
 They just didn't work for the table.
 So new chairs had to be constructed.
+My new favorite building material, wooden craft sticks, came to save the day.
+I already had a bunch of them because of some craft project I did with the girls for Christmas or something.
+I played a little bit with dimensions that would work for the table and the dolls.

 Then the painting began.
 First a dark coat of brown and then rubbing down with gold.
 I wanted the brown to show through a little bit, but not too much.